Heather Richie

-Heather Richie is an American writer and editor specializing in land traditions, foodways, outdoor sports, and environmental storytelling.
-Her work spans diverse domains, including culinary culture, rural land use, and gonzo journalism across the American—and what she calls “unbordered”—South.
+Heather Richie is an American writer and mariner whose work covers land traditions, foodways, and country sports.

 Early life and education

-Heather Richie was born in Atlanta, Georgia.
 She attended the College of Charleston undergraduate program where she worked in the Writing Lab, and Sewanee: The University of the South, where her MFA thesis was accepted for publication by LSU Press.
 Prior to attending graduate school, she did stints in odd jobs with overlapping interests in education, food systems, and entrepreneurship, such as at small farms and bakeries, spending "10 years joining Teach for America, starting a real estate brokerage, making signs, delivering flowers and, finally, delivering the mail."

-She later attended Duke University and undertook a PhD at the University of KwaZulu-Natal.
-Her dissertation explores the role of the media and the Catholic Church in influencing 19th–21st century attitudes towards seafood consumption in Ireland.
-In 2025, she began legal studies at the Law Society of Ireland.
+She later completed a certificate in documentary studies at Duke University and undertook a PhD at the University of KwaZulu-Natal.

+Richie studies EU and US fisheries and maritime law.